-The purpose of these reviews is to determine whether the risks related to the design and operation of these plans and programs, if present, are reasonably likely to have a material adverse effect on the company.
-We believe that our compensation policies and practices do not encourage excessive risk-taking and are not reasonably likely to have a material adverse effect on the company.
+The purpose of these reviews is to determine whether the risks related to the design and operation of these plans and programs, if present, are reasonably likely to have a material adverse effect on the Company.
+We believe that our compensation plans, policies and practices do not encourage excessive risk-taking and are not reasonably likely to have a material adverse effect on the Company.
 The various mitigating factors which support this conclusion include:

-- Oversight of the management incentive plan and all stock-based compensation by the Compensation Committee of the Board of Directors; - Senior management oversight of key plans and programs, including approving target level payouts, setting financial and operating goals, and approving payouts; - · Administration and oversight of plans and programs by multiple functions within the Company (e.g., finance, operations, legal and human resources); - Interrelationship between measures (e.g., correlation between economic profit performance and appreciation in the per-share price of AutoZone's stock); - · Vesting and stock ownership requirements for executive officers which encourage long-term perspectives among participants; and - · A preference for performance measures which result in payments only upon achievement of ultimate financial results.
+- Oversight of the management incentive plan and all stock-based compensation by the Compensation Committee of the Board; - Senior management oversight of key plans and programs, including approving target level payouts, setting financial and operating goals, and approving payouts; - Administration and oversight of plans and programs by multiple functions within the Company (e.g., finance, operations, legal and human resources); - Implementation during fiscal 2017 of an incentive compensation recovery ("clawback") policy; - Interrelationship between measures (e.g., correlation between economic profit performance and appreciation in the per-share price of AutoZone's stock); - · Vesting and stock ownership requirements for executive officers which encourage long-term perspectives among participants; and - · A preference for performance measures which result in payments only upon achievement of ultimate financial results.